 top of page

 Akhil Maheshwari, MD is the current Editor-in-Chief of the newborn.
-In addition to the fellowship of the American Academy of Pediatrics, he has been honored with membership of the Society for Pediatric Research/American Pediatric Society (APS) and the Canadian Institutes of Health Research (CIHR).
-He is a fellow of the Royal College of Physicians (Edinburgh), Global Newborn Society, Indian College of Haematology, and the Interdisciplinary Academic Research and Innovation Society (Amsterdam).
+He is a member of the Society for Pediatric Research/American Pediatric Society and the Canadian Institutes of Health Research (CIHR); and an elected fellow of the American Academy of Pediatrics, Royal College of Physicians (Edinburgh), Global Newborn Society, Indian College of Haematology, and the Interdisciplinary Academic Research and Innovation Society (Amsterdam).

 Maheshwari received medical education at Banaras Hindu University, Varanasi and the Postgraduate Institute of Medical Education and Research, Chandigarh in India.
 He then relocated to the University of Florida at Gainesville, Florida for further training in clinical pediatrics and laboratory research.
 Two years later, he relocated with the same team to the University of South Florida Morsani College of Medicine, Tampa, Florida to continue his research and to receive fellowship training in neonatology.

 Maheshwari is an expert in the mechanisms of inflammation in infants, particularly in their gastrointestinal tract.
 His recent work is focused on macrophage biology.
-In addition to more than 200 invited lectures, he has published over 160 peer-reviewed articles, contributed more than 50 chapters in leading textbooks of neonatology, and authored 6 textbooks.
-One of these, a comprehensive textbook entitled Principles of Neonatology will be available in September 2023.
+In addition to more than 200 invited lectures, he has published 175 peer-reviewed articles, contributed more than 50 chapters in leading textbooks of neonatology, and authored 7 textbooks.
+One of these, the Principles of Neonatology was released recently in November 2023.

 He serves on the editorial board of numerous medical journals, and has led many committees to review scientific proposals at the National Institutes of Health and at the American Heart Association.
 He also serves on the College of Reviewers at the CIHR and similar committees in the United Kingdom, Belgium, The Netherlands, and Hong Kong, China.
 As mentioned above, he is an active member of the APS, which seeks to promote child and adolescent health through advocacy, scholarship, education, and leadership.
 He also works at the Rotary Club (its Metro-Bethesda branch at Washington DC).